Class BmpImage

 Updates the image dimensions.

-protected override void UpdateDimensions(int newWidth, int newHeight)
+protected override void UpdateDimensions(

 Parameters